CSCfi/csc-user-guide/docs/data/Allas/introduction.md

  * Specific tools are required to use the object storage.
 The object storage cannot be properly mounted for local disk-like usage.
 There are some tools that can do this, but they have their limitations.
 For example, _svfs_ can be used to mount _Swift_ as a file system, but it uses _FUSE_ which is slow.
  * It is unsuitable for files that change constantly during their lifetime (e.g. most SQL databases).
  * The data cannot be modified while it is in Allas.
 It must be downloaded to a server for processing, and the previous version replaced with a new one.
- * In case of swift protocol, files larger than 5 GB are devided into smaller segments.
+ * In case of swift protocol, files larger than 5 GB are divided into smaller segments.
 Normally, this is done automatically during the upload.
 See [Files larger than 5 GB](./using_allas/common_use_cases.md#files-larger-than-5-gb).

  ## Billing and quotas